 - more effective and joined-up monitoring and inspection of the walking environment by CEC;

-- planning policy which encourages dense, sustainable housing over car-dominated development;
+- planning policy which encourages dense, sustainable housing over car-dominated, dispersed development;

 - more effective implementation of pro-walking policies ‘on the ground’.

-- campaign for increased budgets (capital and staffing) for the pedestrian environment by CEC;
+- Campaign for increased budgets (capital and staffing) for the

-- grow the number of our supporters and campaigners.
+- Grow the number of our supporters and range of our campaigns.